 Many insurance companies and veterinary clinics consider a dog to be in its senior years by age 7, while cats are seniors by age 11.
-Most companies have a cut off age when they will no longer begin to insure your animal, usually from 7 to 14 years of age.
+Most pet health companies have a cut off age when they will no longer begin to insure your animal, usually from 7 to 14 years of age.
 New policies have been created specifically for the older pet in mind without any age limits, but these are often more expensive.
-These higher premiums can cause pet owners to turn away from an insurance policy.
+These higher premiums can cause pet parents to turn away from an insurance policy.
 Gauging the rising costs of veterinary care against these premiums and the benefits they bring can make all the difference in the decision to insure your pet.

 Insuring an older pet will be more expensive.
 Just get that out of the way.
 You will always pay more for an older animal than a younger one.
 The concern here is if the cost of your premium is worth the benefits of the policy.